Over 250m Africans still practice open defecation

 Schlettwein mentioned this while speaking at the high-level ministerial conference on water last week.

-He said even though Africa has made progress, almost all African countries have not yet achieved the SDG 6.1 and 6.2 targets.
+He said even though Africa has made progress, almost all African countries have not yet achieved the SDG 6.

 “The situation is even more alarming for sanitation as over 767 million Africans do not have access to basic sanitation and hygiene services and over 250 million people still practice open defecation,” he noted.

-Schlettwein further stated that despite these challenges, financial flows to the sector are not adequate and indeed declined sharply from $3.8 billion in the year 2000 to $ 1.7 billion in 2017.
+Schlettwein further stated that despite these challenges, financial flows to the sector are not adequate and indeed declined sharply from $3.8 billion in the year 2000 to $ 1.